-This all represents, not a one-time but rather a life-long conversion, and this is what the Coming Home Network International is all about.
-In addition to helping non-Catholic Christians come home to the Catholic Church, we’re about helping all of our members come home fully to Christ and His Church and to share their faith with the world.
+This all represents not a one-time but rather a life-long conversion, and this is what the Coming Home Network International is all about.
+In sharing our faith and helping our non-Catholic Christian brothers and sisters come home to the Catholic Church, we also grow deeper in our own knowledge of and relationship with Christ and His Church.

 Certainly, every convert is a gift to the Church and represents a serious responsibility for her…especially in the case of adults, such converts bring with them a kind of new energy, an enthusiasm for the faith and a desire to see the Gospel lived out in the Church.
 They would be greatly disappointed if , having entered the ecclesial community, they were to find a life lacking fervor and without signs of renewal!
 We cannot preach conversion unless we ourselves are converted anew every day. – John Paul II, Redemptoris Missio, 47